hummelthomas/winpython/WPPM.md

 - launch Winpython provided "scripts\upgrade_pip.bat"
 - or , after PIP upgrade, launch "scripts\make_winpython_movable.bat"

-if you do a standard PIP upgrade (or launch "scripts\make_winpython_fix.bat"), all is good as long as you don't move the WinPython directory
+if you do a standard PIP upgrade (or launch "scripts\make_winpython_fix.bat"), all is good as long as you don't move the WinPython directory.

 ***
 Old wiki page: http://sourceforge.net/p/winpython/wiki/WPPM/